Skip to content

 • Rules are more flexible because they are much easier to pass and change as described in the previous section

-• A declaration on the other hand requires that 80-90 per cent of the voting units agree to any changes.
-Often restrictions and provisions that are intended to be more permanent will be written into the declaration when the condo corporation is created
+• Amending the declaration typically requires either 80 or 90 per cent of the voting units agree in writing or a court order.
+Often restrictions and provisions that are intended to be permanent will be written into the declaration when the condo corporation is created.

 Enforcing the Rules